Ana Cheri, Millionaire Instagram Model, Plugs Her New Calendar By Previewing Extremely Daring Bikini Shots

 Few of those young women have been as adept at monetizing their not-quite-nudity as Cheri, however.
 The Inquisitr earlier highlighted her Halloween post, in which she displayed a large amount of cleavage while dressed in a “naughty schoolgirl” costume.
 But now, Cheri is selling a “Paradise Calendar” featuring 13 shots in which she wears almost no costume, or anything, at all.

 “Imagine flipping through soft sands, blue ocean waves, and (of course) my favorite bikinis as a special treat to look forward to every month,” Cheri wrote on her AnaCheri.com site.
-But in may of the shots, Cheri is barely wearing even a bikini.
+But in many of the shots, as in one recent Instagram post, Cheri is barely wearing even a bikini.

 But the strategy of turning bikini photos and other revealing shots into cash has certainly paid off for the model who also doubles as a fitness trainer and owner of her own gym, according to the Mirror.